 The ’60s was the era when individualistic styles became prominent as we saw bolder takes on home interior designs.
 It’s quite a simple era to head back to via design, as we find ourselves turning towards safer, neutral hues for our walls with colour accents reserved for furniture and decor pieces.

 Check out Malaysian interior designer Hatch Interior Studio for a retro-themed home!

 TREND: Hippie-Inspired, Exposed Bricks, Terracotta, Metals, and Organic Elements

-Many claim the 70’s was a decade we can overlook but on the contrary, it was the era that largely contributed to the architecture and interior design world, much of which we still be include in our homes.
-Bare walls, wood frames, and a back to basics theme was evident in this era.
+Many claim the ’70s was a decade we can overlook but on the contrary, it was the era that largely contributed to the architecture and interior design world, much of which we still are included in our homes.
+Bare walls, wood frames, and a back to basics theme were evident in this era.

 UPDATE: Jungalow and Rustic Themes, and Open Spaces

 We’re almost reliving the 70’s with these updates being the current trending themes within our homes.
 From exposed walls and beams to the increasing gardening and ‘greenery’ styles, we seem to have gone back in time.

 The creative folks behind Yong Studio can help you achieve an updated 70’s home.